soluble-io/soluble-mediatools/docs/video-conversion-service.md

 service initialization.*

 ??? question "What if I need more control over the process ? (advanced usage)"
-    You can use the `Video\VideoConverter::getSymfonyProcess(string $inputFile, string $outputFile, VideoConvertParamsInterface $convertParams, ?ProcessParamsInterface $processParams = null): Process` to get more control on the conversion process.
+    You can use the `VideoConverter::getSymfonyProcess(string $inputFile, string $outputFile, VideoConvertParamsInterface $convertParams, ?ProcessParamsInterface $processParams = null): Process` to get more control on the conversion process.
     ```php
     <?php